pablodecm/phd_thesis/src/102_chapter_2.md

 in each of the muon detector systems are linked to form tracks that can be combined using a Kalman filter, similarly to what is done for the inner tracker as described earlier this section.
-To increase the measurement accuracy and reduce the fake rate, in analysis directly studying final states including muons, oftentimes a matching between the track segments in the muon detectors and a those in the inner tracker is required.
+To increase the measurement accuracy and reduce the fake rate, for analyses directly studying final states including muons, oftentimes a matching between the track segments in the muon detectors and a those in the inner tracker is required.
 The details and performance of the